 The University of Windsor provides accommodation in accordance with applicable laws through all stages of the hiring and onboarding process.
 If you require accommodation, please contact Human Resources at firstname.lastname@example.org.
-Please note that HR is not able to advise in the completion of the TD1, and TD1ON tax forms.
+Please note that Human Resources is not able to advise on the completion of the TD1, and TD1ON tax forms.

 The University of Windsor is committed to equity in its policies, practices, and programs.
 We support diversity in our teaching, learning, and work environments, and ensure applications from members of underrepresented groups are seriously considered.
 All qualified individuals who would contribute to the further diversification of our University community are encouraged to apply.